hari3mo/lightELO/README.md

 # lightElo

 Predict a chess player's Elo rating from a single PGN.
-Engine-derived move-quality and time-usage features feed gradient-boosted tree regressors, benchmarked against a linear baseline.
-(COGS 109 final project — see [REPORT.md](REPORT.md).)
+Engine-derived move-quality and time-usage features feed gradient-boosted tree regressors and benchmarked against a linear baseline.

 ## Pipeline